Diyar-e-Dil: Critical reception

 Actors Abid Ali and Osman Khalid Butt received immense appraisal for their portrayals.
-Sadaf Haider of the Dawn News praised the series' direction, cinematography, characterisation and production saying, "As with any excellent start the only fear is whether team Diyar-e-Dil can maintain the standards it has now set.
+Sadaf Haider of the Dawn praised the series' direction, cinematography, characterisation and production saying, "As with any excellent start the only fear is whether team Diyar-e-Dil can maintain the standards it has now set.
 This serial is a must watch for any drama fan.
 Farhat Ishtiaq is a great storyteller but this time she has honed her script-writing skills too and Haseeb Hassan has managed to translate this with seamless ease to our screens."
 She said that, "In many dramas we are shown protagonists, especially women who adapt with unnatural ease to each change of fortune.
 Director Haseeb Hassan has done a fabulous job of weaving this inter-generational story together combining beautiful cinematography and a fast paced, well-edited narrative to make a highly entertaining serial thus far."
 In an issue of Dawn June 25, Sadaf said, "As a story, Diyar-e-Dil covers very traditional grounds: the honour and obedience we owe to our parents and the importance of family.
 These values are deeply ingrained in our culture, something the writer never questions but reinforces with each turn."

-Aruba Adil of Aaj News praises it storyline and consensus that, "Diyar-e-Dil is different from other soap drama serials".
+Aruba Adil of Aaj News praises it story line and consensus that, "Diyar-e-Dil is different from other soap drama serials".
 She went to state five reasons that makes it different including, location, cast, realistic relationships, subtle love stories and unpredictable ending.
 After the premier of series first episode it was listed among the top eleven drama serials of 2015 on place four.
 It has been ranked on many media outlets of top list drama serials of twenty-fifteen.
 Sheeba Khan of HIP states the serial is, "As great as the script was, the direction was equally fantastic.
 Haseeb Hassan took the script and visualized it for us with absolute perfection.
 The cinematography and presentation was beautiful and it was nice to see the beauty of Pakistan, rather than the US or UK."

 Commenting on the leads of serial she said, " We got to see more of Wali and Faara along with the dining table in the haveli.
 It was nice to see the lead pair's banter.
 With all the hatred Wali says he has of Faara, you can see how completely he is in love with her.
 In their last scene together, you could see how the hurt in his eyes when Faara tells him off, again!".
 Writing for BrandSynario, Ghazal Sulaiman praises the chemistry between Sanam and Meekal and said, "All praises for Diyar-e-Dil, this drama seems to have all the elements to be HUM TV’s next hit.
 With an outstanding entry in the season, the drama is pacing fast and is successfully keeping the viewers hooked.
 Moreover, the drama’s crisp editing and exceptional direction will make you head over heels in love with the natural scenic beauty of Baltistan."